linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 ### Elastic Search

-Elastic Search forwarder should not be enabled.
-Our logs are shipped into Elastic Search using the [elasticsearch-shipper](https://github.com/linz/elasticsearch-shipper)
+Elasticsearch forwarder should not be enabled.
+Our logs are shipped into Elasticsearch using the [elasticsearch-shipper](https://github.com/linz/elasticsearch-shipper)

 ### Fluent Bit logs